Global Health Opportunities

 - Applicants will be notified of the panel’s decision by email three weeks after the application cycle’s deadline.

-American Women’s Hospital Services
+American Women’s Hospitals Services

-The American Women’s Hospital Service (AWHS) has a long history of providing health services to patients in emergent need.
+The American Women’s Hospitals Service (AWHS) has a long history of providing health services to patients in emergent need.
 The service grew out of the commitment of a group of women physicians to treat the wounded in World War I. After the war, the AWHS continued throughout the 20th century to provide care during medical emergencies, establish public health services, and bring infectious disease treatment to underserved communities.
 Over time, it grew to include a focus on international health and was incorporated into AMWA in 1983.

 AWHS provides grants of up to $1,500 for assistance with transportation costs associated with medical studies or service projects conducted in an off-campus setting where the medically neglected will benefit.
 Click here to learn more about AWHS or here to learn more about applying for an Overseas Assistance grant.Learn More About AWHS Learn About Overseas Assistance Grants